 Walk ‘n’ Water, Sudbury to Henny

 Overview: A guided 3.5 mile walk along part of the Stour Valley & St. Edmunds Way.
-The walk has two stiles and is a little hilly, it will start at 10.00am from the Granary walking to the Henny Swan and returning by boat.
+The walk is a little hilly with varied terrain, it will start at 10.00am from the Granary walking to the Henny Swan and returning by boat.
 Free tea/coffee is provided but remember to bring your own packed lunch!

 Cost: £15 per adult (12 yrs+), £7.50 per child (2-11yrs).

 Book your places online: bookwhen.com/riverstourtrust

 Walk ‘n’ Water, Sudbury/CORNARD RIVERSIDE